zsrkmyn/telegram2irc/README.rst

 Notice
 ======
-A new version of this software is now available at `bigeagle
+Another version of this software is available at `bigeagle
 <https://github.com/zsrkmyn/telegram2irc/tree/bigeagle>`_ branch.
-This version includes many great
-features, and is implemented based on JSON data support of telegram-cli.
-I highly recommad you to use the new version to get a better experience.
+That version is written by
+@bigeagle, which include a picture-uploading function that this branch have not implemented yet.

 But I may not merge it into ``master`` branch, for it is mainly written by @bigeagle.
 I do not want to take credit for the work that @bigeagle does.
 XD

+You can choose to use either the two versions of the softeware.

 Thanks @bigeagle again for his hard working.